Last updated on February 13, 2023

 A 1/4 deathtouch creature is blocked by two vanilla 3/3s.
 Since the deathtouch creature assigns only one damage, its controller has to essentially choose which creature it kills.
 The first creature it deals damage to is the only creature it deals damage to, so only one of the blockers will die.

-The attacking trample creature has to assign enough damage for the blocker to kill it while any excess damage is dealt to the defending player.
+It's great, the attacking deathtouch and trample creature has to assign one damage to the blocker to kill it and any excess damage is dealt to the defending player.

 So if a 5/5 attacking trample creature also has deathtouch and is blocked by a 3/3, the 5/5 assigns only one damage to the 3/3 since it’s the least amount of damage needed to kill it, and the other four excess damage is dealt to the defending player.
 If the 5/5 didn’t have deathtouch, then only two excess damage would be dealt to the defending player.